rouvinerh/SecJournal/blogs/my-blogs/reviews/oswe-review.md

 ## Exam

 For the exam you are given **48 hours to get at least 85 out of 100 points** by compromising the target applications.
-Another **24 hours is given to write the report**.
+Another **24 hours** is given to write the report.

-The exam also requires users to create scripts that automate the exploit chain in any language.
+The exam also requires users to create scripts that automate the exploit chain in any language, of which I used Python.
 As with all OffSec exams, no automated exploit tools like `sqlmap` or generative AI tools can be used.
 For this exam I used a Chrome extension that blocked the Google AI overview that is automatically included during searches.

 {% embed url="https://chromewebstore.google.com/detail/bye-bye-google-ai-turn-of/imllolhfajlbkpheaapjocclpppchggc?pli=1" %}

 I found that the time limit given was rather generous, and there was more than enough time to clear the objectives.
 My only advice is to allocate sufficient time to write and test the exploit scripts used, and to always test the scripts created. **Ensure to include the scripts within the exam report!**

 I had quite a lot of fun during the exam, and got the passing score on the first day.
 The rest of the time was for scripting and writing my report.
 Everything you need is in the course, and I did not need to do extensive external research.
-Perhaps it was my preparation and experience before taking the course.
+Perhaps it was my (over) preparation and experience before taking the course that allowed me to clear the objectives quickly.

 I submitted the report and got my result back in 2 days: